-Look closely, some pieces are multiple layers of paint and techniques, while others are a blend of colors and gentle, fluid motions with soft watercolor brushes.
-Color placement is always crucial, I must be fully committed before my brush touches the canvas and each stroke requires careful precision.
+Some pieces are multiple layers of paint and techniques, while others are a blend of colors and gentle, fluid motions with soft watercolor brushes.
+Color placement is crucial, I must be fully committed before my brush touches the canvas and each stroke requires careful precision.
 Mistakes can't be erased, covered or 'touched-up', so I must incorporate the error or start all over.

 <,︻╦╤─ ҉ - -